isomerpages/nlb-biblioasia/_jul-to-sep-2022/Negotiating Boundaries: Japanese and Chinese Photo Studios in Pre war Singapore.md

 Lim was still working and taking pictures at large gatherings in the 1980s.
 In a 1983 interview with the Straits Times he said: “There are fewer group pictures of hundreds of people these days.
 But there are enough jobs in the studio and outdoors to keep me busy.
 Some of my old-time clients include ministers and members of Parliament.
 They are surprised to see me still turning up at community centres and other functions for group pictures.”[^39]

+The emergence of the Hainanese-owned Daguerre Studio marked the gradual loosening of Cantonese dominance in the photographic trade of Singapore.
+Its establishment was made possible, partly through the help of Japanese photographers.
+Soon, more Hainanese photo studios began opening.
+One reason for the survival and longevity of Chinese photo studios was the myriad of Chinese associations and institutions in Singapore and Malaya, which provided a constant source of work and revenue for these studios.

+#### **Heading to War**

 #### **NOTES**

 [^1]: Regina Hong, Ling Xi Min and Naoko Shimazu, [*Postcard Impressions of Early 20th-century Singapore: Perspectives from the Japanese Community*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=204353382) (Singapore: National Library Board, 2020), 115.
 (From National Library, Singapore, call no. RSING 959.57 HON-[HIS])